Glen: They turn their back on it. Take away its energy and it disappears.

 - Grievous Harm with a Body: Freddy clubs Ron with Tina while in the midst of causing her to float around the room.

 - High-Pressure Blood: Nancy's boyfriend Glen is dragged into his bed by Freddy, disappearing into a hole — and a massive geyser of blood comes exploding out.
-No, this was not just in the nightmare world; later in the movie, we see cops carrying down buckets from the boy's room.
+No, this was not just in the nightmare world; later in the movie, we see cops carrying down buckets of blood from the boy's room.
 Lots of them.

 - I'm Not Afraid of You: Subverted.
 At the end Nancy says to Freddy "I take back all the power I gave you, Freddy!" and that he's not even real, so she shouldn't be afraid of him.
 It seems like she defeated him, but he reappears not much later.